 Vidyarambham is an important Hindu tradition that is observed on the ‘Vijayadashami’ day during the Malayalam month of ‘Kanni’.
 This ceremony is also known as ‘Ezhuthiniruthu’ in the southern states of India like Karnataka and Kerala.
 In this ritual young children aged between 3-5 years are introduced to the world of knowledge, music, dance and some forms of folk arts.
 The observance of Vidyarambham marks the final and tenth day of the Navratri celebrations and is considered to be an auspicious day for initiating the learning process, especially in young children.
 This ceremony is performed in temples and even few households.
 The process of initiation and learning is closely linked to the ‘Ayudha Puja’ ritual.
 According to the beliefs, it is on the day of Vidyarambham that Goddess Saraswati, the Hindu Goddess of knowledge and wisdom, and Gurus or teachers should be presented with ‘Gurudakshina’ as a token for Thanksgiving.
 Vidyarambham ceremony is very renowned in the ‘Thunchan Parambu Temple’ in Kerala and ‘Kollur Mookambika Temple’ in Karnataka.

-Vidyarambham 2017 is on September 30 Saturday
+Vidyarambham 2017 was on September 30 Saturday

 Rituals during Vidyarambham:

 - Children get up early and after a bath dress up in traditional clothes.

 - On the day of Vidyarambham devotees worship Lord Vishnu, Goddess Saraswati and Lord Ganesha.
 Initially Lord Ganesha is invocated for an auspicious beginning of the learning process.